shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 - `handler_info`: Handler identity details (from `BaseOutputHandler.get_info()`).
 - `metrics`: Stable diagnostics (duration, bytes written, upload timings, etc.).
 - `schema_version`: Contract version for future migrations (current: `1`).

+**Schema versioning**: The `schema_version` field enables future migration of handler plugins without breaking changes.
+When the schema evolves (e.g., new required fields), the version increments, allowing handlers to handle different versions gracefully.
+Current version is `1`.

+**Serialization**: Use `result.to_dict()` to get a JSON-serializable representation for logging and debugging.

 **Lifecycle hooks (optional, currently not invoked)**:
 | Hook | Signature |